-The long-term expected rate of return on the PERS investments was determined using a log-normal distribution analysis, in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of the plan's investment expense and the assumed rate of inflation) were developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of pension plan investment expense and the assumed rate of inflation) were developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rate of return by the target asset allocation percentage and by adding expected inflation.

-The target asset allocation and best estimates of arithmetic real rates of return for each major asset class as of June 30, 2021 are summarized in the following table:
+The most recent target asset allocation and best estimates of arithmetic real rate of return for each major asset class are summarized in the following table: